ABM4ALL/Melodie/docs/html/_sources/framework_comparison.rst.txt

 Advanced Features in Melodie
 ----------------------------

-Beyond the core simulation loop, Melodie also provides "Modeling Managers" for more advanced use cases, which are not present in Mesa or AgentPy.
+Beyond the core simulation loop, Melodie also provides two types of "Modeling Managers" - Calibrator and Trainer - for more advanced use cases, which are not present in Mesa or AgentPy.

 *   ``Simulator``: The standard manager for running simulations.